BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !enc(171, ["Grass", "Fishing", "Rock Smash"], ["Old"])

 A woman will tell us to show her a Chansey; we shall later.
+Grab the *Mirror Sprig*.

 **ZCell 036: Terajuma Beach**